stuartread7/Unibet-Scraper/README.md

 # Unibet-Scraper
-Script to extract the implied probabilities of all outcomes listed in the live betting section of unibet.com.
-The script has applications in sports gambling arbitrage and for building live alert tools.
+Scrapes Unibet and outputs the implied probability of all outcomes listed in the live betting section of unibet.com.

+Can be combined with other scrapers to identify arbitrage opportunities: https://www.profitaccumulator.co.uk/what-is-arbing-or-arbitrage/

 ## Requirements:
 Puppeteer https://github.com/GoogleChrome/puppeteer